Method of peer review

 Main Language: English

-Additional Languages: French, Italian, German, Spanish
+Additional Languages (by agreement): French, Italian, German, Spanish

 Peer review of a proposed essay collection or monograph is undertaken in the first instance by a designated general editor in consultation with the remaining general editors.
 Each volume of collected essays may then, if recommended for contract, have up to four ‘contributing’ editors, with each taking responsibility for a group of submitted papers.
 This takes place in advance of final scrutiny by one of the general editors.